 Rarely does a project team make it through an entire engagement without the customer being upset to some degree about something no matter who is at fault.
 Sometimes the issue isn’t small either.
 Sometimes you’ll find your customer threatening to call your CEO or cancel the project altogether.
 These are the times that will test the nerves of the project manager to the highest degree.
 What do we do then?
 The little actions won’t make things better….no, you must take some significant step or steps to improve the situation – as quickly as possible.

-What I’d like to do is present 4 tips for winning back those frustrated clients and make the most of the situation and hopefully move forward with more project work…
+What I’d like to do is present 4 tips for retaining project management clients, making the most of the situation, and hopefully moving forward with more project work…

 Get your executive leadership involved.
 It’s always best to fix a situation before it gets elevated to your management.
 But that can’t always happen and they actually are there to help you out because their success is somewhat based on your success.
 If the customer is upset enough, they may escalate the issue.
 Be proactive about it – if you go to the CEO before your customer does – it may save your job.
 And when the customer sees how important they are to your company with the CEO adding his involvement, that will say a lot to them about how you’re trying to resolve the situation and the priority you have put to that resolution.